 What happened?

-Thanks to its extreme meme-ability, and the public’s fascination with stories that involve someone messing up really bad at work, just about everyone on earth heard about it.
+Thanks to its extreme meme-ability, and the public's fascination with stories that involve someone messing up really badly at work, just about everyone on earth heard about it.
 There was something very human and almost comedic about the situation.
-All you had to do was go straight, man!
-Poor bugger.

 Why was it such a big deal?

-Delays are likely to be seen for everything from shoes and cars, to gym equipment, electronics and food.
-The canal is a particularly important route for the transport of oil and gas from the Middle East to Europe, so energy markets could also be affected.
+Delays were felt for everything from shoes and cars, to gym equipment, electronics and food.
+The canal is a particularly important route for the transport of oil and gas from the Middle East to Europe, so energy markets were also affected.

-The most immediate effect though has been on shipping rates.
+The most immediate effect was on shipping rates.
 As the blockage further squeezed an already stretched global supply chain, spot freight rates began to rise quickly.
-Shipping rates had nearly doubled by the time the boat was freed, and they look set to continue to rise in the coming weeks and months.
+Shipping rates had nearly doubled by the time the boat was freed.

-As the backlog gets cleared through the Suez, congestion at major ports throughout Europe is also likely to occur.
-Ships may find they have nowhere to dock and unload their cargo.
-It’s another layer or stress on a system that has been severely tested over the last year.
+As the backlog got cleared through the Suez, congestion at major ports throughout Europe also occurred.
+Ships found they had nowhere to dock and unload their cargo.
+It was another layer of stress on a system that had been severely tested over the previous year.

-News of the Seuz was met with understandable trepidation from importers and exporters in New Zealand.
-Fresh off a disastrous year (thanks Covid), the business community knows well how international events often have a domino effect that can reach even these far shores.
+News of the Suez blockage was met with understandable concern from importers and exporters in the UK.
+Fresh off a difficult year, the business community knows well how international events often have a domino effect.

-Although most consumer goods that pass through the Suez Canal are destined for China or Europe, it’s very likely that raw materials were destined for products that would eventually be sent to New Zealand.
-Consumers here aren’t going to find empty shelves at their favourite stores, but delays could mean specific products aren’t in stock.
+Although most consumer goods that pass through the Suez Canal are destined for China or Europe, it's very likely that raw materials were destined for products that would eventually reach UK consumers.
+Consumers were unlikely to find empty shelves at their favourite stores, but delays could mean specific products weren't in stock.

-From a sourcing standpoint, importers are again staring down the barrel of increased shipping rates.
-Here at Epic we are already seeing an increase in shipping rates, but there is hope that things will ease now that the boat has been freed.
+From a sourcing standpoint, importers stared down the barrel of increased shipping rates.
+Here at Epic we saw shipping rates increase significantly, though there was hope things would ease as normal operations resumed.

 So, there you have it.
 Some good news, some not very good news.
-The Suez canal catastrophe showed once again how fragile global trade is, but it also showed that in times of trouble, humanity can pull together to create really amazing memes.
+The Suez Canal catastrophe showed once again how fragile global trade can be, but it also showed that in times of trouble, extraordinary things can get done.

 Cheers!